woleogounchi/woleogounchi/README.md

 - 👋 Hi, I’m @woleogounchi
 - 👀 I’m interested in Software Engineering in general but more specifically Python programming, Data Science and AI.
 - 🌱 I’m currently learning Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on Applied AI projects in Agriculture and Visually Impaired enhancing technology through AI
+- 💞️ I’m looking forward to collaborate on Applied AI projects in Agriculture and enhancing technologies for the visually impaired community.
-- 📫 How to reach me at kolawoleogounchi@outlook.com
+- 📫 I'm reachable at kolawoleogounchi@outlook.com

 <!---
 woleogounchi/woleogounchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.